 The paperwork required to register your rental home can be a little bit daunting, but you don’t have to face it alone.
 Our office is very well-versed in these laws and the things that Dallas requires when it comes to registering rental properties.

 Don’t be afraid of this.
 The fee to register is typically around $50, and you can build that into your rent.
 Everyone’s rent could go up $5, and then you have your fee at the end of the year.
 Another positive thing about this is you get the opportunity to be the good guy.
 You can show these cities that landlords are not bad, evil people.
 When the inspector meets with you, be sure to provide a comfortable environment.
 Don’t be hostile or argumentative.
 Just show them that you care about your home and your tenants, and they’ll be good to you.
 They may rise to your level if there’s the potential for a conflict.
 So, be friendly and thank them for making sure you’re running a good property.

 This is just the way it’s going to be the foreseeable future, so landlords will need to roll with it and be prepared.
-If you need further advice on this or anything regarding property management in Dallas-Fort Worth, please contact us at McCaw Property Management.
+If you need further advice on this or anything regarding property management in Dallas-Fort Worth, please contact us McCaw Property Management, at 817-491-2553.